 Debugging your sensors¶

-This guide will try to summarize the basic steps to debug your sensors whenever there's any problem.
-Let's be clear, there is no unique reason or point of failure for the sensors to fail, and very likely, if you use them extensively, something will happen, either after 1 month, 1 year, or 5 years.
+This guide will try to summarize the basic steps to debug your kits whenever there's any problem.
+Let's be clear, there is no unique reason or point of failure for the kits to fail, and very likely, if you use them extensively, something will happen, either after 1 month, 1 year, or 5 years.
 It is key to know how to debug them:

-- Reset the sensor using the hardware reset button.
+- Reset the kit using the hardware reset button.
 This is either here:

-If this doesn't solve the problem, you might want to connect to the sensors using the Shell.
+If this doesn't solve the problem, you might want to connect to the kits using the Shell.

-The next steps would depend on what the actual problem of your sensor is.
+The next steps would depend on what the actual problem of your kits is.
 The most common problems are:

 - Connectivity or configuration issues